feltcute/ModdingDocsMGD/Doc/Reference/EventOnly/Choice.rst

   "SetChoiceToPlayerName", "1"

-``"SetChoiceTo PlayerName"`` also exists if you want a space at the start of the displayed choice.
+``"SetChoiceToPlayerName"`` also exists if you want a space at the start of the displayed choice.

 .. code-block:: javascript

-  "SetChoiceTo PlayerName", "1"
+  "SetChoiceToPlayerName", "1"

 See :ref:`SetChoiceToPlayerNameFromOtherEvent` for setting a choice to an external event.